The diameter of weighted random graphs: First passage percolation in

 \subsection{The exploration process}

 Fix a vertex $a$ in $G^*(n,(d_i)_1^n)$, and consider the following continuous-time exploration process.
 At time $t=0$, we have a neighborhood consisting only of $a$, and for $t>0$, the neighborhood is precisely $B_w(a,t)$.
 We now give an equivalent description of this process.
-This provides a more convenient way for analyzing the random variables which are crucial in our argument, e.g., $S_a(k)$.
+This provides a more convenient way for analyzing the random variables which are crucial in our argument, for example, $S_a(k)$.
 The idea is that instead of taking a graph at random and then analyzing the balls, the graph and the balls are built at the same time.
 We will consider a growing set of vertices denoted by $B$ and a list $L$ of yet unmatched half-edges in $B$.
 Recall that in the usual way of constructing a random graph with given degree sequence, we match half-edges amongst themselves uniformly at random.
-In the following, by a matching, we mean a pair of matched half-edges. \begin{itemize} \item Start with $B = \{a\}$, where $a$ has $d_a$ half-edges.
+In the following, by a \textit{matching}, we mean a pair of matched half-edges.

+\begin{itemize} \item Start with $B = \{a\}$, where $a$ has $d_a$ half-edges.
 For each half edge, decide (at random depending on the previous choices) if the half-edge is matched to a half-edge adjacent to $a$ or not.
-Reveal the matchings consisting of those half-edges adjacent to $a$ which are connected amongst themselves (creating self-loops at $a$) and assign weights independently at random to these edges.
+Reveal the matchings consisting of those half-edges adjacent to $a$ which are connected amongst themselves (creating self-loops at~$a$) and assign weights independently at random to these edges.
 The remaining unmatched half-edges adjacent to $a$ are stored in a list $L$.
 (See the next step including a more precise description of this first step.)